 Studies have shown that estrogen therapy does not appear to increase the risk of breast cancer, ovarian cancer (but only in pre-menopausal women), colorectal cancer, skin cancer, or lung cancer.17

 Cost of Hormone Therapy

 The cost of dog hormone therapy will vary depending on which medication(s) your dog is receiving and where you live.

-Also keep in mind that your dog will require regularly scheduled bloodwork and exams to make sure their hormone therapy is working as intended.
+Also, remember that your dog will require regularly scheduled bloodwork and exams to ensure their hormone therapy is working as intended.

 Discuss any cost concerns with your veterinarian to determine if hormone therapy is going to be practical for you and your dog.

 - Hormone Therapy.
 American Cancer Society. https://www.cancer.org/treatment/treatments-and-side-effects/treatment-types/hormone-therapy.html.
 Published July 21, 2020.
 Accessed March 8, 2023.